ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 For this lab series you are using a Particle Photon, a small Wi-Fi enabled development board.
 The Photon is an excellent prototyping board for connected Things and Particle, the makers of the Photon, sell the P0 chip that drives the board (so when you are ready to go into production you can easily use the same chip).
 While you can develop for the Photon using Particle Build or Particle Dev and leverage the Particle Cloud services, this lab series is designed to teach you how to build a Wi-Fi based hub-and-spoke system, similar to how SmartThings, Lowes Iris, or Phillips Hue works.
 For the first few labs you will learn how to create Node.js applications that run on your PC and control the Photon.
 If you choose to continue with these labs on your own, you will learn how to deploy the Node.js applications to a hub device, like a Raspberry Pi or an Arduino Y&uacute;n, which will act as the field gateway for all of the connected _Things_ in your solution.

 ## Claim Your Photon
-Associating a Particle Photon to your Particle account is known as _claiming_ (you are claiming the Photon so no one else can claim it - its like high-tech cookie-licking).
+Associating a Particle Photon to your Particle account is known as _claiming_ (you are claiming the Photon so no one else can claim it - it's like high-tech cookie-licking).
 If you refer to the Particle website there is information about how to [claim the Photon using either an iOS or Android device](https://docs.particle.io/guide/getting-started/start/photon/#step-1-power-on-your-device), or [over USB from Windows or OS X](https://docs.particle.io/guide/getting-started/connect/photon/).

 If you use the Android or iOS application for claiming your device and there are other developers around you doing the same thing, it can get confusing figuring out which Wi-Fi SSID goes with which physical device.
 The trick is to look at the sticker on the underside of the box.
 The four digits at the end of the barcode are the same four digits that are appended to the SSID name _Photon-_.
 Simply match the numbers on your box with the SSID and claim your Photon.